 During the development of our Business Plan it will be necessary to make several planning assumptions.
-We will be wholly transparent with our customers about any assumptions underpinning the draft plan and will test and update them during the consultation process.
-With that in mind, set out below are some key early planning assumptions:
+We will be wholly

-- As in BP21 we propose only to include essential investments which better reflect our customers' priorities over the next three years.
-These will be supported by detailed Business Cases for each focus area roadmap, to help you, our customers, to understand the cost/benefit analysis for each. - Each Business Case will outline the quantum of any benefits identified both for our customers and end consumers, with emphasis on whether it drives increased Right First Time (RFT) outcomes, less Customer Effort (CE), improved On-Time Delivery (OTD) or enduring Cost to Serve (C2S) efficiencies.
-We will then dedicate time to provide more detailed walkthroughs and opportunities for Q&A. - We will allocate funding for work driven by the agendas of Ofgem, the Retail Energy Code, Faster Switching and the Uniform Network Code, under the headings of General UNC Change and General REC Change (which will include our CSS consequential investment). - As introduced in BP21, we will continue to show MTB costs as a whole, irrespective of how this is split between our own costs and those from third party suppliers. - MTB costs will only change as a result of the introduction of new CDSP processes e.g. CSSC, investment savings, or the introduction/ transfer of run costs following the delivery or closure of an investment and there will be no increase to MTB as a result of the creation of Correla where scope and/ or volumes remain unchanged.
+- which better reflect our customers' priorities over the next three years.
+These will be supported by detailed Business Cases for each focus area roadmap, to help customers, to understand the cost/benefit analysis for each. - Each Business Case will outline the quantum of any benefits identified both for our customers and end consumers, with emphasis on whether it drives increased Right First Time (RFT) outcomes, less Customer Effort (CE), improved On-Time Delivery (OTD) or enduring Cost to Serve (C2S) efficiencies.
+We will then dedicate time to provide more detailed walkthroughs and opportunities for Q&A. - We will allocate funding for work driven by the agendas of Ofgem, the Retail Energy Code, Faster Switching, the Uniform Network Code, IGT Uniform Network Code and other market driven changes under the headings of General Change, REC Change (which will include our CSS consequential investment) or Decarbonisation as appropriate. - As introduced in BP21, we will continue to show MTB costs as a whole, irrespective of how this is split between our own costs and those from third party suppliers. - MTB for BP22 will reflect the savings promised in BP21.
+Additional savings from future digitalisation and automation activity were forecast and included in the sales and valuation process which led to the formation and divestment of Correla by Xoserve.
+The benefits from this divestment have already been passed back to customers by way of a rebate against the general charges payable under BP20. - MTB cost savings identified and reflected in BP21, which result from initiatives such as automation and digitalisation, will not be eroded in BP22 and like-for-like MTB costs in the newly introduced Plan year of 2024/25 will remain flat relative to 2023/24.

-- Consequently, cost savings in MTB promised in BP21 will not be eroded in BP22 and like-for-like MTB costs in the newly introduced Plan year of 2024/25 will remain flat relative to 2023/24. - Gemini services will continue to be provided by the CDSP for the duration of the plan. - Our customers have requested that we include a tranche of investment for any unallocated items in the outer years to be more representative of future investment requirements, so we will repeat this in BP22 as shown in the General Uniform Network Code Change investment focus area. - We will use BP21 plus our Q1 forecast as the baseline for formal change control tracking purposes when developing BP22. - Last year we were able to provide an indicative view of charging implications to customers at an earlier stage in the Planning cycle (September) and will continue to provide such an estimate. - We will continue to use CPIH as the basis for any inflation assumptions. - Our cost allocation methodology for use in BP22 will continue to reflect the changes made in BP21 when we moved to the 13 customer journeys which more accurately reflect the services we provide and how we provide them.
+- Costs will therefore only change as a result of the introduction of new scope (e.g. CSSC) or changes to scope of existing CDSP processes (e.g. via UK Link major releases), investment savings, or the introduction/ transfer of run costs following the delivery or closure of an investment. - Gemini services will continue to be provided by the CDSP for the duration of the plan. - Our customers have requested that we include a tranche of investment for any unallocated items in the outer years to be more representative of future investment requirements, so we will repeat this in BP22 as shown in the General Change investment focus area. - We will use BP21 plus our Q1 forecast as the baseline for formal change control tracking purposes when developing - Last year we were able to provide an indicative view of charging implications to customers at an earlier stage in the Planning cycle (September) and will continue to provide such - We will continue to use CPIH as the basis for any inflation assumptions. - Our cost allocation methodology for use in BP22 will continue to reflect the changes made in BP21 when we moved to the 13 customer journeys which more accurately reflect the services we provide and how we provide them.